zvirja/ReSharperHelpers/README.md

 Quick action for method argument to insert assertion statement.
 Allows to assert all nullable argument using `Assert all` action.
 If annotation attributes are available and relevalt for argument, they are arranged.

-#### Save ctor parameter to private get-only property
-Quick action like `Create and initialize property`, but created property is private and get-only.
-Also, action copies annotations, applied to the related argument.

-It's recommended to be used after `Assert parameter not null` action which arranges nullability attributes.

 #### [Pure] annotation
 Quick actions to add/remove `Pure` annotation attribute.